elysiajs/documentation/docs/plugins/html.md

 -   Type: `(value: string) => boolean`
 -   Default: `isHtml` (exported function)

-The function used to detect if a string is a html or not.
+The function is used to detect if a string is a html or not.
 Default implementation if length is greater than 7, starts with `<` and ends with `>`.

 Keep in mind there's no real way to validate HTML, so the default implementation is a best guess.